Julius Ihonvbere

 He is a member of the All Progressives Congress (APC).
 He is the lawmaker representing Owan Federal Constituency of Edo State and the Chairman House of Representatives Committee on Basic Education.

-Ihonvbere was the former Special Adviser on Project Monitoring and Implementation to Nigeria ex-President Olusegun Obasanjo and He was two-time PDP governorship aspirant in Edo State, He lost his first governorship primaries in 2007 to former governor of the state, Prof. Osariemen Osunbor.
+Ihonvbere was the former Special Adviser on Project Monitoring and Implementation to Nigeria ex-President Olusegun Obasanjo and he was a two-time PDP governorship aspirant in Edo State.
+He lost his first governorship primaries in 2007 to former governor of the state, Prof. Oserheimen Osunbor.

 Education and career

 He obtained his MA in international affairs and Ph.D. in political science from Carleton University, Ottawa and the University of Toronto respectively.
 He then proceeded to teach at the University of Ife, Ogun State University and University of Port Harcourt all in Nigeria.
 He was forced into self-exile in 1990, and returned to the University of Toronto as visiting professor of African politics.
 In 1991, he moved to the University of Texas at Austin, where he taught African and third-world politics as well as courses on US–Africa relations.
 In 1997, he joined the Ford Foundation in New York as program officer in the Peace and Social Justice Program and was responsible for the portfolio on “Pluralism and Governance” until 2002, when he voluntarily withdrew his services to return to Nigeria.

 As a student he was sanitary and health prefect at Edo Boys High School, Benin City, and later public relations officer of the University of Ife Students' Union.
 His meritorious services earned him several awards, including a life membership of the Students' Union.
 When he returned to Ife as a lecturer in international relations he became secretary of the Academic Staff Union of Universities (ASUU).

 At the University of Port Harcourt, he served first as vice-chairman and later as chairman of the Academic Staff Union of universities (ASUU).
 He also served as head of the Department of Political and Administrative Studies at the University of Port Harcourt and president of the Senior Staff Club.
 He was adviser to the Students' Union Government of the University of Port Harcourt for several years.